-With this as the beginning, tasks were divided up the contacts began.
+With this as the beginning, tasks were divided and contacts begun.
 The following is a chronology of public contacts made during this project.

-March 16, meeting at Port of Portland to identify issues.

-March 18, meeting with paddlers group at Metro to identify issues.

-March 21, kayaked lakes with Friends of Smith Bybee tour.
-Interviewed several paddlers.

-March 22; site visit with representatives from Port of Portland.

-March 29, hot topics at the Columbia Slough Watershed Council Meeting

-March 31, briefing about the project to Oregon Ocean Paddlers meeting.

-April 1, meeting with Tom Lipton of BES to discuss permits issues.

-- April 6, mailed 60 announcements to all on the list and then some on the upcoming field visits. - April 9, meeting at Metro with various bicycling interests regarding trailhead and the 40-Mile Loop Trail issues. - April 10, work party at Smith and Bybee lakes, handed out flyers telling about the project and how to get involved.

-April 12, short presentation at the St. Johns Neighborhood Association meeting.

-April 13, briefing to Charlie Ciecko and Dan Kromer of Metro Regional Parks.

-April 13, meeting with Smith and Bybee educators group to build shelter design program.

-April 20, attended Marine Drive widening project meeting and discussed access issues.

-April 27, Smith and Bybee Management Committee meeting- discussed trailhead site selection.

-May 4, meeting with North Marine Drive widening design team to work out access issues.

-May 8, briefing to Lower Columbia Canoe Club.

-May 8 and 9, created a display and give out cards on the project at Smith and Bybee Lakes Days.
-May 13, field trip with canoe and kayak interests to look at trailhead design.

-- May 14, field trip with educators to select shelter site. - May 25, Smith and Bybee Lakes Management Committee meeting trailhead design review and recommendation. - May 26, presented the 3 parking area options to Dan Kromer and Charlie Ciecko.

-June 9, meeting with sub-group of the management committee to finalize trailhead design.

-June 22, presentation to Smith and Bybee Lakes Management Committee.
+- March 16, meeting at Port of Portland to identify issues. - March 18, meeting with paddlers group at Metro to identify issues. - March 21, kayaked lakes with Friends of Smith Bybee tour.
+Interviewed several paddlers. - March 22; site visit with representatives from Port of Portland. - March 29, hot topics at the Columbia Slough Watershed Council Meeting - March 31, briefing about the project to Oregon Ocean Paddlers meeting. - April 1, meeting with Tom Lipton of BES to discuss permits issues. - April 6, mailed 60 announcements to all on the list and then some on the upcoming field visits. - April 9, meeting at Metro with various bicycling interests regarding trailhead and the 40-Mile Loop Trail issues. - April 10, work party at Smith and Bybee lakes, handed out flyers telling about the project and how to get involved. - April 12, short presentation at the St. Johns Neighborhood Association meeting. - April 13, briefing to Charles Ciecko and Dan Kromer of Metro Regional Parks. - April 13, meeting with Smith and Bybee educators group to build shelter design program. - April 20, attended Marine Drive widening project meeting and discussed access issues. - April 27, Smith and Bybee Lakes Management Committee meeting- discussed trailhead site selection. - May 4, meeting with North Marine Drive widening design team to work out access issues. - May 8, briefing to Lower Columbia Canoe Club. - May 8 and 9, created a display and give out cards on the project at Smith and Bybee Lakes Days. - May 13, field trip with canoe and kayak interests to look at trailhead design. - May 14, field trip with educators to select shelter site. - May 25, Smith and Bybee Lakes Management Committee meeting trailhead design review and recommendation. - May 26, presented the 3 parking area options to Dan Kromer and Charles Ciecko. - June 9, meeting with sub-group of the management committee to finalize trailhead design. - June 22, presentation to Smith and Bybee Lakes Management Committee.

 In addition to the meetings above, there were a number of phone conversations with various individuals and articles about the projects placed in several organization and neighborhood newsletters.
-In all, it is safe to say there is strong support for the selected trailhead location and design.
+Overall, there is strong support for the selected trailhead location and design.
 There are reservations regarding the extent to which the new facilities will be low key and "rustic," as opposed to a landscaped park.
-This issue will need to be addressed in the design development stage that will follow adoption of this project by the Metro Council.
+This issue will need to be addressed in the design development stage.